aguevara22/RMHD-NN/README.md

 $$\mathcal{L}_{\textrm{total}} = w_1 \mathcal{L}_{\textrm{PDE}} + w_2 \mathcal{L}_{\textrm{data}}$$

-see "ref uno" for more details about physically informed networks.
+see [1] for more details about physically informed networks.

 ## Architecture and training